ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 Receivers MUST use the RTP timestamp for the display process, even when the bitstream contains atlas frame timing SEI messages as specified in {{ISO.IEC.23090-5}}.

-Synchronization source (SSRC): 32 bits
+Synchronization source (SSRC): 32 bits.

 Used to identify the source of the RTP packets.
-By definition a single SSRC is used for all parts of a single bitstream.
+By definition, a single SSRC is used for all parts of a single bitstream.

 The remaining RTP header fields are used as specified in {{RFC3550}}.

 ## RTP payload header {#rtp-payload-header}

 The first two bytes of the payload of an RTP packet are referred to as the payload header.
 The payload header consists of the same fields (F, NUT, NLI, and TID) as the NAL unit header as shown in {{Atlas-NAL-units}}, irrespective of the type of the payload structure.
-For convenience the structure of RTP payload header is described below in {{fig-RTP-payload-header}}.
+For convenience, the structure of RTP payload header is described below in {{fig-RTP-payload-header}}.

 ~~~
    0                   1